texfaq/texfaq.github.io/FAQ-oarglikesect.md

 Optional arguments, in macros defined using `\newcommand`, don't quite work like the optional argument to `\section`.
-The default value of `\section`s optional argument is the value of the mandatory argument, but `\newcommand` requires that you ''know'' the value of the default beforehand.
+The default value of `\section`s optional argument is the value of the mandatory argument, but `\newcommand` requires that you "know" the value of the default beforehand.

 The requisite trick is to use a macro in the optional argument: